josefbacik/fsperf/README.md

 fsperf is a performance testing framework built around [fio](https://github.com/axboe/fio).
 The goal is to provide a simple to run framework for file system developers to be able to check their patches and make sure they do not regress in performance.
-Adding new tests is as easy as adding a .fio file to the tests directory.
+In addition to `fio` tests, `fsperf` supports basic timing tests and `dbench` tests.

 # Configuration